 Viewing Planning Applications

 You can view or comment on planning applications by using 'View Planning Applications' link in Related Content.

 We have set out the arrangements for consultation on planning applications in our adopted Statement of Community Involvement.
 If you are a neighbour likely to be affected by a development proposal, you will be consulted for your views.
 Full details of the arrangements for consultation can be found in sections 7 and 8 of the Statement of Community Involvement, which can be found in the 'Documents' tab.

 Making an Application

 The preferred method for submitting a planning application is online through the Planning Portal.
 You will need to register your details, but the procedure is simple and straightforward and, if plans are submitted electronically as well as the application, you will avoid the requirement to provide multiple paper copies.
-Full details can be found by clicking the 'Make an Application' link in the 'Pages' tab.
+Full details can be found by clicking this 'Make an Application' link.

 Validation of Applications